 NOTICE OF PREPAYMENT

-FROM: Trust, a Delaware business trust (the ABorrower@)
+FROM: LLC Interest Holdings 1 Owner Hawaii 125-0 Trust, a Delaware business trust (the ABorrower@)

-TO: (1) in its capacity as under that certain Facility Agreement, dated as of the Borrower, Canadian Imperial Bank of Commerce, as Agent (the AAgent@), and the other financial institutions Athe Facility Agreement@).
+TO: (1) CIBC Inc. (ACIBC Inc.@) Canadian Imperial Bank of Commerce in its capacity as the sole Lender Agent under that certain Amended and Restated Facility Agreement, dated as of December 27, 1999 and made between May 31, 2000 and executed by the Borrower, as issuer of the Notes, Canadian Imperial Bank of Commerce, as Agent (the AAgent@), CIBC World Markets Corp., as Arranger and the other financial institutions party thereto (named therein(Athe Facility Agreement@).

+(2) Canadian Imperial Bank of Commerce, as Agent under the Facility Agreement.

-Pursuant to and for the purposes of Section of the Facility Agreement, the Borrower hereby gives the Agent notice that the Borrower will prepay all the Advances in full, together with accrued interest and all other amounts due under the Facility Agreement on , 2000.
+Pursuant to and for the purposes of Section 7.1 7.2 of the Facility Agreement, the Borrower hereby gives the Agent notice that the Borrower will prepay all the Advances in full, together with accrued interest and all other amounts due under the Facility Agreement on June 15 November 17, 2000.

-Dated: , 2000
+Dated: June 13 November 12, 2000

+LLC INTEREST HOLDINGS 1

-TRUST
+OWNER HAWAII 125-0 TRUST

 By: Wilmington Trust Company,